mckayc/McLick/README.md

-# McLick - Mouse Cursor and Click Highlighter for screencast recordings.
+# mClick - Mouse Cursor and Click Highlighter for screencast recordings.

 This is an offline Google Chrome extention.
 Use this extension for the following:
 * While doing a screencast recording, this will clearly show where your mouse cursor is and where you click on the page.
 * While doing a presentation, this can help so that your audience can clearly see where your mouse cursor is.
 * If you use a Chromecast, this can highlight your mouse cursor to make it easier to spot.

-**Note:** This exension is a collaboration of code from the existing Chrome extension "mouse_thing" (https://github.com/jared-schmidt/mouse_thing), my friend Ryan's code, and my brother Dallins code.
+**Note:** For the basic framework of this extension, I looked at the Chrome extension "mouse_thing" (https://github.com/jared-schmidt/mouse_thing).
+For additional code, I enlisted the help of my friends Matt and Ryan as well as my brother Dallin.
 I am not a programmer and have no idea what I am doing.
 You should lower your expectations before using this extension.

-The name **McLick** stands for "Mouse Click."
-The random capitalization comes from my name "McKay."
-You can pronouce the extension however you wish but in my head I pronounce it as "Muh Click," not "Mick Lick" (that would just be weird).
+For the color picker, I used Spectrum (https://bgrins.github.io/spectrum)

 # Road map: